The 6 best curlers for short hair – rated and reviewed by our beauty experts

 - Price

-How to find the best curlers for short hair
+How to choose the best curlers for short hair

-- Barrel size: “The first thing you need to consider when choosing the best curlers for short hair is barrel size.
-Too big, and you won’t be able to wrap your hair around it.
-But, if you go straight for the smallest size, you’ll be limited to creating tight curls.”
-Collier recommends a barrel between 19mm–24mm.
+- Barrel size: “The first thing to consider when choosing the best curlers for short hair is the barrel size.
+Too big and you won’t be able to wrap your hair around it," says Jason Collier, A-list hairstylist and Bblonde brand educator.
+"But if you go straight for the smallest size, you’ll be limited to creating tight curls.”
+He recommends a barrel size of between 19mm–24mm.

-- Wand vs tong: Curlers tend to fall into one of two categories, a wand or a tong/iron with a clip, and picking between these two is key in learning how to curl your hair with a curling iron.
-“If your hair has enough length to be wrapped around a wand—this is a good tool for natural-looking, undone curls.
-For very short hair, this is more difficult, so a tong with a clasp is better for control.”
+- Wand or tong?
+Curlers tend to fall into one of two categories: a wand, or a tong or iron with a clip.
+This choice is key to mastering curling your hair: “If your hair has enough length to be wrapped around a wand, this is a good tool for natural-looking, undone curls," Collier explains.
+"But for very short hair, this is more difficult, so a tong with a clasp is better for control.”

-- Adjustable heat: “One of the main challenges of curling short hair is the fact that heat damage is harder to hide,” says Collier.
-He recommends a heat protection spray as well as tool that boasts several heat settings that will cater to different hair types and textures.
+- Adjustable temperature: Styling your hair on a lower heat setting, as best as you possibly can, is beneficial to your overall hair health.
+“One of the main challenges of curling short hair is the fact that heat damage is harder to hide,” says Collier.
+He recommends a heat protection spray as well as tool with multiple heat settings, meaning it cater to different hair types and textures.

 How to use the best curlers for short hair

-Want to learn how to curl hair with the best curlers for short hair?
-Follow Collier’s expert step-by-step guide below.
-His first tip?
-“Hair is best curled when it hasn’t just been freshly washed, so try using curlers the day after washday—this will help the curls to hold better.”
-Noted!
+First and foremost, though?
+“Hair is best curled when it hasn’t just been washed, so try using curlers the day after wash day – this will help the curls to hold better.”

-- Step 1: “It’s essential to prep the hair with a heat protectant as heat damage is more apparent on short hair vs long hair.”
+- “It’s essential to prep the hair with a heat protectant, as heat damage is more apparent on short hair vs long hair.”

-- Step 2: “Take a hot barrel curler and wrap 1—1.5-inch strands of your hair around it, before letting hair loose after a few seconds.”
+- “Take a hot barrel curler and wrap 1–1.5-inch strands of your hair around it, letting the hair loose after a few seconds.”

-- Step 3: “Keep curling in sections, working from the top down.
-Don’t stress if they’re slightly uneven as the more dishevelled they are, the more modern it will look.
+- “Keep curling in sections, working from the top down.
+Don’t stress if they’re slightly uneven; the more dishevelled they are, the more modern it will look.
 For natural-looking waves, leave out the very ends of your hair.”

-- Step 4: “Next, apply your favourite texture spray for extra hold and to add definition.
-I recommend the Jerome Russell Bstyled Wave & Salt Spray, £6.99.”
+- “Next, apply your favourite texture spray for extra hold and to add definition.
+I recommend the Jerome Russell Bstyled Wave & Salt Spray.”

-- Step 5: “Flip your head forward, shake your curls, and run your fingers through them to loosen up the curl pattern.”
+- “Flip your head forward, shake your curls, and run your fingers through them to loosen up the curl pattern.”

-- Step 6: “Work a pea-sized amount of hair oil, or serum through curled hair to diminish frizz and add an injection of moisture.”
+- “Work a pea-sized amount of hair oil or serum through curled hair to diminish frizz and add an injection of moisture.”

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.